Yoad-Duani/personal_notes/docs/git/working-with-remotes.md

 Git fetch update the remote tracking branch with the latest changes from the remote repository.

 **Scenario**<br />
-You cloned a remote repository and created a new commit. <br />
+You cloned a repository and add a new commit. <br />
-Meanwhile, your teammates pushed changes to the remote branch—changes that are not yet present in your local branch.
+Meanwhile, your teammates pushed changes to the **remote branch** — changes that are not yet present in your local branch.

 > **_NOTE:_**
 > At this point, the remote-tracking branch `origin/main` is not yet aware of these changes.